Receptivity: A Seated Strength

 When someone offers help, affection, or a thoughtful gesture, they are taking a relational risk.
 If I consistently respond with discontent, or “no thanks,” it makes sense that they would pull back.
 I remember wondering why the small surprises and spontaneous acts of service had faded.
 Over time I could see that my husband was afraid of disappointing me.

 Receptivity shifts the field between us.
-It creates safety not only for us, but for the people who love us.
+It invites delight not only for us, but for the people who love us.
 This does not mean ignoring limits.
-It means recognizing when survival patterns are narrowing our capacity to connect.
-It also allows connection to widen, inviting more generosity and a deeper experience of love.
+It means recognizing when survival patterns are narrowing our capacity to relate.
+It also allows connection to widen and inspire ambition, inviting more generosity and a deeper experience of love.

 Learning that receptivity would not leave me exposed required me to hold multiple truths at once.
 I can receive and register something as love, care, and connection while still having preferences.
 I can soften without collapsing.
 I can remain open without abandoning myself.